Top 5 Things to Tackle Before Baby Arrives

 Preparing for a baby comes with a lot of to-do’s, especially if you’re a first time mom.
 From sifting through thousands of baby product options and creating a baby registry to washing bottles, there’s definitely no short of tasks that need to be completed over 9 months (or less).
 Creating a baby to-do list can be transformative for your peace of mind when preparing for a baby.
 Taking the time to write things down will help you feel less overwhelmed when you can stop spinning around all of the things that need to get done in your head and physically see them on an organized list.
 While there’s lots more to do than what’s listed here, these are the top five items I recommend you focus on to get started preparing for a baby.

 2. Research and Order a Breast Pump: Every mom should have a breast pump, and luckily under the ACA health insurers are required to cover all or part of the cost.
-Read up on the different types of breast pumps so you can choose the one that best fits your needs and lifestyle, and then make sure to reach out to your insurer to find out what kind of pump you can get and when you can order.
-Be sure to learn how to use your pump and how to establish a pumping routine before your baby arrives.
+Read up on the different types of breast pumps so you can choose the one that best fits your needs and lifestyle, and then reach out to your insurer to find out what kind of pump you can get and when you can order.
+Be sure to learn how to use your pump and how to establish a pumping routine before your baby arrives!

 When approaching your baby prep checklist, I recommend picking one or two things to accomplish over a period of time.
 This approach really helped me to not feel bogged down by the entire list of to-do's but still kept me on track so I wasn’t totally stressed towards the end of my pregnancy.
 There will be other things occupying your mind at that point! :)